bernardphh/500px-APIless/README.md

 1. Directly from the file 500px_APIless.py (double-click the script and follow the main menu)<br/>

 2. On the comand-line window (cmd.exe,  the Terminal Window).
-At theprompt, enter a single task.<br/>
+At the prompt, enter a single task.<br/>
    For example, to get the photos list: <br/>
         (full path/)500px-APIless.py    --choice 2   --user_name   JohnDoe <br/>

 3. From a window shortcut to the script file, with all the needed arguments provided in the shortcut properties settings